How to Use Google Ads Search Partners Data to Improve Your Campaigns

 As well as converted clicks, it’s also important to keep a close eye on the CTRs of ads shown on search partner sites.
 Google does state that ads shown on search partner sites will not affect your keyword Quality Score, which means that your average CPC will be unaffected by low search partner CTRs.
 But despite this, poor CTRs from search partner ads will still heavily impact your campaign’s overall performance by skewing your data.

-To get a clear idea of how all of your campaigns and keywords are performing on AdWords search partner sites, select the Keywords tab at Campaign level and download your AdWords data into a .CSV file:
+To get a clear idea of how all of your campaigns and keywords are performing on Google Ads search partner sites, select the Keywords tab at Campaign level and download your Google Ads data into a .CSV file:

 This will allow you to manipulate the data within Excel, providing you with a much clearer view of how each of your keywords are performing in Google search and on search partner sites.